Towards random uniform sampling of bipartite graphs with given degree sequence: Sinclair's Method

 Then

-holds. \end{theorem} We are going to apply Theorem~\ref{th:sinc} for our Markov chain $(\G, \mathcal{P}$).
-Using the notation $|V(\G)|:=N$, the (uniform) stationary distribution has the value $\pi(X)=1/N$ for each vertex $X\in V(\G).$ Furthermore each jumping probability has the property $T(x|y) \ge 1/ n^4.$ So if we can design a canonical path system such that each path is shorter then an appropriate $\mathrm{poly}(n)$ function, then simplifying inequality~(\ref{eq:multiflow}) we can turn inequality (\ref{eq:relax1}) to the form:
+holds. \end{theorem} We are going to apply Theorem~\ref{th:sinc} for our Markov chain $(\G, P$).
+Using the notation $|V(\G)|:=N$, the (uniform) stationary distribution has the value {$\pi(X)=1/N$} for each vertex $X\in V(\G).$ Furthermore each transition probability has the property $P(X|Y) \ge 1/ n^4$ (recall that $n=k+l$, that is $n$ denotes the number of the vertices of any realization).
+So if we can design a multicommodity flow such that each path is shorter then an appropriate $\mathrm{poly}(n)$ function, then simplifying inequality~(\ref{eq:multiflow}) we can turn inequality (\ref{eq:relax1}) to the form: